rspace-os/api-tutorial/README.md

 Ths tutorial covers use of personal access tokens.
 If you are a developer looking to incorporate OAuth authentication for a client app then please read [Using OAuth](oauth.md).

+For development purposes we have a Dockerised version of RSpace which lets you test your client application against a real instance of RSpace.
+Please ask us, or view our [Docker Documentation](https://researchspace.helpdocs.io/article/aj63kmb3uh-running-rspace-on-docker)

 ### Can I contribute to this documentation?

 Yes, please submit either pull requests, or emails to supportATresearchspaceDOTcom, with improvements or suggestions.
 We will happily add you to our list of [contributors](Contributors.md).